 Other bullwhip effect causes include Forecasting errors, variation in the lead time, consolidation of demands, misuse of base-stock policies, transaction motive, Shortage gamings, etc.

 These types are classified between behavioral and operational causes.

 Minimizing the Bullwhip Effect

 Every industry will have a different supply chain and inventory management abilities.
 This is why every sector will have a different way of reducing the bullwhip effect.
-However, there are common steps that can be taken to reduce the bullwhip effect.
+However, there are common steps that can be taken.

 1. Understanding the effect

 The first step to reducing the bullwhip effect is to acknowledge the presence of the same.
 Many companies do not recognize the existence of the effect.
 Idle or excess inventory will come forward after a detailed analysis of the presence of stock from the suppliers to the inventory points.